derrickeckardt/image-processing-for-grading-example/README.md

 The assignment prompt can be found at [Assignment 1 Prompt](https://github.iu.edu/cs-b657-sp2019/derrick-a1/blob/master/a1.pdf)

+# General Comments
+All I could think about this was the many different ways students could break a well designed system.
+Overall, I am really happy with how grade.py turned out.
+I think I could spend weeks more on inject/extractin order to get a system that could get read despite being printed and scanned twice, which is surely going to mess with the values.

 # Grading program - grade.py - The Problem
 First, the problem is presented with a answer sheet for a test.
 It's a typical looking bubblesheet, with 85 questions.
 The goal is to write a program that can read the answers filled out the by the student, determine if they put relevant markings in the margins, and then output this into two documents.
 The first one is a text file that gives the letters and markings for each question, in a format specified in the prompt.
 The second document is a copy of the student's completed answer sheet that has been annotated with the answers and margin markings the grade.py program found.